Zel9278/spp-video-renderer/README.md

 - `--cbr` / `--vbr` – switch between constant and variable bitrate
 - `--ffmpeg-path`, `-fp <path>` – specify FFmpeg executable path (default: system PATH)
 - `--output-directory`, `-o <path>` – specify output directory for video files (default: executable dir)
+- `--renderer`, `-rdr <backend>` – choose the rendering backend: `opengl` (default), `vulkan`, or `dx12` (Windows only)

 Software codecs such as `libx264`, `libx265`, `libvpx-vp9` and hardware encoders like `h264_nvenc`, `h264_qsv`, or `h264_amf` are supported when available.

+### Rendering backends
+- **OpenGL** – GPU-accelerated path with optional on-screen preview (Windows & Linux)
+- **Vulkan** – cross-platform GPU backend that renders headlessly for deterministic offline captures (preview window not yet supported)
+- **DirectX 12** – Windows-only GPU backend (preview window not yet supported)

+### Vulkan backend essentials
+- Requires Vulkan 1.2+ headers and loader.
+When building with xmake the `vulkan-headers` and `vulkan-loader` packages are fetched automatically; otherwise install the Vulkan SDK (or provide the headers/lib) and ensure `vulkan-1` is on the link path.
+- Runtime shader compilation relies on `shaderc`. xmake downloads the dependency on demand; if you compile manually, link against `shaderc_combined` (or the equivalent static/shared library).
+- The renderer uploads draw calls to the GPU: rectangles, rounded gradients, borders, radial blends, and bitmap text now execute through a Vulkan graphics pipeline with instanced quads.
+Readback copies the final color image via `vkCmdCopyImageToBuffer` so offline captures benefit from device-side acceleration while keeping pixel parity with the other backends.
+- Readback data is vertically flipped in place before piping frames to FFmpeg so Vulkan output matches the upright orientation produced by OpenGL and DirectX backends.

 ## Launcher